elizabeththompson8803/Predicting-Violent-Crime-In-Los-Angeles/README.md

 ## Repository Structure
   - Notebooks/ Notebooks for EDA, methodology and results, and statistical inference results
   - README.md Project overview
-  - Refs.bib Bibliography for the report
+  - refs.bib Bibliography for the report

 ## Usage